ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

--   Condition fields are restricted to only RI Claim Object Field names (e.g. "value", "source", etc.), except that it MUST NOT include "condition" (i.e. a condition cannot be placed on another condition).
+-   Condition fields are restricted to only RI Claim Object Field names (e.g. "value", "source", etc.), except that it MUST NOT include "condition" (i.e. a condition cannot be placed on another condition) and MUST NOT contain a timestamp field such as "asserted".

     -   Note that the "source" in the condition is the expected source of the condition’s claim name and value, and is not the source of the claim to